pressody/pressody-records/docs/security.md

 ## Third-Party Authentication Providers

-Third-party authentication providers that hook into the `determine_current_user` filter and take care to account for multiple authentication schemes should also work with PixelgradeLT Records.
+Third-party authentication providers that hook into the `determine_current_user` filter and take care to account for multiple authentication schemes should also work with Pressody Records.

 ## Protecting Package Artifacts